-When to use it: To redirect contacts from one element to another on your campaign map
+When to use it: To redirect contacts from one element to another on your automation map

-A Go To element can be used to move contacts throughout your campaign by redirecting contacts to a different, non-sequential element somewhere else on your campaign map.
+A Go To element can be used to move contacts throughout your automation by redirecting contacts to a different, non-sequential element somewhere else on your automation map.
 To connect a Go To to the desired element, simply grab the drag handle below the filter and connect it to the desired element.

-A frequent use case for the Go To element occurs when there is a group of contacts that are already on a later email in a campaign and you want to drop new contacts into that group, not at the beginning of the campaign.
+A frequent use case for the Go To element occurs when there is a group of contacts that are already on a later email in an automation map and you want to drop new contacts into that group, not at the beginning of the map.